mattyoung101/ant_colony_hpc/README.md

   - This is to ideally to improve performance and make it easier to vectorise
   - If you want a denser grid, use a higher resolution grid
 - OR:
 - Do it based on entities and circles.
 Continuous.
-So for example the food source is a circle
+So for example the food source is a circle.

 ## Building and running
 - Compile with Clang 12 or later, CMake and Ninja or Unix Makefiles